14 Supporting Local Businesses

-In an era of online consumption and big box stores, supporting small businesses in your community can benefit the environment greatly.
+In an era of online consumption and big box stores, supporting small businesses in your community can benefit the environment greatly, and it can also help them a great deal too.
+It takes a lot to get a small business off the ground sometimes, and many states issue out loans to help get them started.
+For example, people can get a usda loan or a small business loans florida area to name a few, but these can be available all around the US too.
+Once set up, it is the local shoppers contributing their money to the business that keeps it afloat and successful.
+So there are plenty of reasons to shop local!
 The Environmental Protection Agency (EPA) reports that industrial pollution is responsible for almost 50% of the pollution present in the United States.
 Shopping locally reduces processing, packaging and transportation waste – leading to less pollution.

 Shopping local supports your community.